MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 the EasyBuild recipe follows the EasyBuild guidelines for naming.
 If the guidelines are not followed and if EasyBuild needs to install this module as a dependency of another package, EasyBuild will fail to locate the build recipe.

+### Problem identification

+If the software you installed is not visible when you do `module avail`, there's several things that might have gone wrong.
+Here are some things to start with the identification of the problem:

+**1)** Do you have [the same settings](#1-version-of-software-stack-and-partition) of LUMI software stack and partition than when installing the software?
+If not, you can't see the software in available ones.
+Change to the same version of LUMI software stack and partition that you had when installing the software to see the exisiting software installation as an available module.
+If you wish to use the software with different software stacks settings, you should do the installation again with these settings.

+**2)** Did you install a version of a software recipe that has [a compatible toolchain](#the-installation-recpies) with the version of LUMI software stack that you had during the installation?
+If the toolchain was not compatible, it's likely that the installation has failed.

+**3)** Did you change the value of `EBU_USER_PREFIX` in a clean environment (i.e. you hadn't loaded any modules after login)?
+If not, or you don't remember if you had modules loaded, you might need to set the EBU_USER_PREFIX variable again (following [these instructions](#preliminary-step-set-up-the-location-for-your-easybuild-installations)) in a clean environment, and redo the software installation.

+**4)** Some loaded modules can mess up the EasyBuild installation.
+When using EasyBuild, you should usually get a warning about these modules.

+**5)** If you are changing the version of programming environment, make sure that you know what you are doing: With EasyBuild one should only use the `cpe*` versions of programming environments, not the `PrgEnv-*`.
+See also the following chapter [Toolchaings for Cray](#toolchains-on-cray).

 ## Advanced guide to EasyBuild on LUMI